• Learning Center

 Social media communication

 In the past, businesses would use social media as a tool to advertise their brands.
-Now, most companies have embraced social media as a platform for customer service.
-Examples of these sites include Facebook Messenger, LinkedIn, and YouTube.
+Now, most companies have embraced social media as a platform for support.

-Clients often reach out through an official social media page of the company, sometimes in a public-facing manner so that outside attention is brought to their issue.
-The company will then try to resolve their issue on a personal level.
+Users often reach out through an official social media page of the company, sometimes in a public-facing manner, so that outside attention is brought to their issue.

 Best practices for IT help desk solutions